 Maine is known for its picture-perfect summers along stunning rocky beaches, but it’s far too overlooked when it comes to winter.
 Yes, it’s freezing, and yes, blankets of snow envelope the state.
-But all of the glisten ice and fluff create a stellar playground teeming with opportunity.
+But all of the glistening ice and fluff create a stellar playground teeming with opportunity.
 Maine is known as “Vacationland” for a reason—summer, spring, fall, and even winter offer spectacular getaway potential.
 So if you’re up for a frosty vacay, this is what the beautiful state has to offer.

 Ah, the staple of all winter activities—there’s nothing quite like a skiing adventure, where you can zoom down some of an area’s most scenic landscape, with chilled wind and ice crystals nipping at your nose.
 Maine has several little nooks with great powder, but Sugarloaf and Sunday River are two of the most prominent areas.
 Camden Snow Bowl offers rare glimpses of the ocean from a ski resort.
-In general, the slopes here don’t get incredibly crowded like those in the northwest, so it’s prime for loners and newbies.
+In general, the slopes here don’t get incredibly crowded like those in the west, so it’s prime for loners and newbies.
 Perhaps you’d like to try something a bit more outlandish in terms of skiing, such as Cat Skiing.
-Basically, you get to ride a Snow Cat off-roading vehicle up the hills of Sugarloaf Mountain, and it’s a sweet, relaxing and fun way to site-see.
+Basically, you get to ride a Snow Cat off-roading vehicle up the hills of Sugarloaf Mountain, and it’s a sweet, relaxing, and fun way to site-see.

-Winding it back a bit further, snowshoeing is more relaxed as well, but still a bit of a physical challenge, as you’re adding some difficulty to a typical hike.
+Winding it back a bit further, snowshoeing is more relaxed as well, but still, a bit of a physical challenge, as you’re adding some difficulty to a typical hike.
 However, travelers can actually trek along the beach, which is easier and unbelievably striking.
 The carriage roads in Acadia National Park transform from bike paths to snowshoe and hiking travel routes in the winter, and as you’d imagine, it’s a stunning place to explore.
 You’ll also find a wealth of charming accommodations nearby to ensure you can make the most of your trip to the park.
 Cadillac Mountain Sports is the place to go for specific tours and rentals.

 Winter is a celebrated season in Maine, and a number of festivals demonstrate the appreciation of the frigid climate.
 Kennebunkport hosts a winter fest in February that features a number of talented performances from figure skating to juggling.
-The town is precious and absolutely portrait worthy in all seasons, especially winter.
+The town is precious and absolutely portrait-worthy in all seasons, especially winter.
 Old Orchard Beach hosts a huge carnival with pony and train rides, and sledding down Old Orchard Street to celebrate the snow.
-The seaside town has a somewhat “Coney Island” feel, and it’s an exciting place filled with New England style seafood and a boardwalk loaded with rides, so keep this in mind when visiting during the summer too.
+The seaside town has a somewhat “Coney Island” feel, and it’s an exciting place filled with New England-style seafood and a boardwalk loaded with rides, so keep this in mind when visiting during the summer too.

-Almost every great snow destination offers adrenaline packed adventures via a snowmobile.
+Almost every great snow destination offers adrenaline-packed adventures via a snowmobile.
 You can traverse 14,000 miles of trails in Maine.
 Northern Outdoors in The Forks serves as a great home base, or you can rent a vehicle at Millinocket’s New England Outdoor Center.
 Regardless, Maine’s massive interconnected trail system is superb for some serious riding.

-An iconic fixture of Maine, the flagship store featuring our favorite outdoor wear and goodies also offers some pretty cool indoor water features, delicious things to eat and some L.L. bean history within the multilevel shop.
+An iconic fixture of Maine, the flagship store featuring our favorite outdoor wear and goodies also offers some pretty cool indoor water features, delicious things to eat, and some L.L. bean history within the multilevel shop.
 It’s something nice to do when you need a break from the chilly air, or just some supplies before hitting the powder again.
-It’s really much more than an a store, it’s a significant part of the area.
+It’s really much more than a store, it’s a significant part of the area.
 Don’t forget to snap a pic by the famous giant boot outside.
 You can’t miss it.